 Cold sores may clear up by themselves in 7-10 days without the need for medication.
 You can apply antiviral cold sore cream, such as Zovirax, without the need for a prescription.
 This needs to be applied as soon as the cold sore is detected.

 In more severe cases, tablets such as Aciclovir can be prescribed to treat and prevent cold sores.
-These are prescription only medicines and our doctor may be able to supply you with a doctor's prescription costing £25.00 following the completion of an online questionnaire, if approved.
-Our Pharmacist will then dispense the medication.
+These are prescription only medicines and our doctor may be able to supply you with a doctor's prescription following the completion of an online questionnaire.
+If approved our Pharmacist will then dispense the medication.